-Here’s a way to make delicious Potato Latkes without the usual mess and fuss.
-An easy recipe for delicious potato pancakes.
+Here’s how to make delicious Easy Potato Latkes without the usual mess and fuss.

-If you follow Panning The Globe, you might remember the Swiss shredded potato casserole recipe I shared in back in June – I used a similar technique of boiling the potatoes before shredding them.
-I had an epiphany when that casserole came out of the oven all browned and beautiful, and I told you at the end of that post that “I’ll be making my potato pancakes this way in the future.”
+If you follow Panning The Globe, you might know about this wonderful brunch recipe: Swiss shredded potato casserole recipe.
+It uses a similar technique of boiling the potatoes before shredding them.
+I had an epiphany when that shredded potato casserole came out of the oven all browned and beautiful – I knew at that very moment that I had found a new and exciting and easier way to make latkes.
 Here it is!

 Easy Potato Latkes